bhugoVilela/advent-of-code-2025/README.md

 # Advent Of Code 2025 - Haskell

----
-[Advent of Code 2025](https://adventofcode.com/2025) has started and this year I'm solving it in Haskell
+[Advent of Code 2025](https://adventofcode.com/2025) has started and this year I'm solving it in Haskell.

+- You can find the solutions [here](src);
+- [main](app/Main.hs) is an executable to run/benchmark the solutions.

 ## Considerations
 - #1 goal is readable solutions